about

 somatic means relating to the body, especially as distinct from the mind. ‘soma’ means ‘the body of an organism’ in english. ‘soma’ simply means body in latin. in greek, ‘soma’ means ‘the living body known from within’, or known to the SELF.

-white supremacy, colonization, patriarchy impact the body and may separates us from this knowing from within.
+white supremacy, colonization, patriarchy, capitalism impact the body and may separates us from this knowing from within.

 trauma (including racialized trauma and microaggression) lives visually and visceral on the body. more specifically, it lives in the autonomic nervous system (ANS). time does not heal trauma. we focus on the body as racialized healing | recovery | traumatic growth emerges from tending to the body. this is a circular process.